hupili/python-for-data-and-media-communication-gitbook/notes-week-13.md

    - Choropleth -- one needs to project a geometry
 3. Base layer: maps are usually organised into layers.
 Besides puting the data points we are interested in onto the map, we also show some geographical information, like consitutuency boundaries, streets and ontours.
 This is the benefit of map -- put new data points onto a plate that people are already familiar with.
 This kind of information usually comes with the "base layer", whereas the above plotted elements are in "data layers".
 Choices for base layer are like Google Maps, Open Street Map, Mapbox, etc.

-References for geographical data:

-- Draw geo scatter plot via matplotlib: [England and Ireland seen from pub locations](http://ramiro.org/notebook/mapping-pubs/)
-- Bubble chart on map using `folium` (leaflet.js based) for visualisation and `overpy` for geocoding: [Visualising HK property prices](https://medium.com/coinmonks/visualizing-property-prices-in-hong-kong-with-pandas-overpy-and-folium-595240ffca90)
-- Plot choropleth using `folium`: [United States unemployment rate choropleth map](https://python-graph-gallery.com/292-choropleth-map-with-folium/) .
-One needs to prepare a data table and a geojson file which includes the interested geometries.

 ### Geocoding: turn string address data into geo coordinates